Blackwing Graphite Pencil Volume 3

 - Blackwing has also enlisted the help of some very special artists to tell this pencil's story at launch.
 Thanks to their support, this release will have a PR push unlike any pencil they’ve done before.
 There will be a world-wide buzz about this pencil, which we hope translates to more sales for you!

-- This price is for ONE pencil only, box is included.
+- This price is for ONE pencil only, box is not included.

 For your reference: